nagaraju440/finalecommerce/README.md

 # finalecommerce
-this is simple  e commerce application
+this is simple  e commerce application  and it is done with react js as frontend and express js as backened and mongodb as a database